 About Crown Candy Lofts

-The Crown Candy building, built in the early 1900's, is home to 21 authentic loft living spaces in Atlanta's historic Grant Park Neighborhood.
+The Crown Candy Foods building was built near the turn of the century, and is home to 22 authentic loft living spaces in Atlanta's historic Oakland and Grant Park Neighborhoods.

 Crown Candy Lofts courtyard